Syang: Career

 At 13, she formed the band Autópsia.
 She later joined punk band Detrito Federal, then PUS (releasing four albums with them) and DeFalla during their glam rock phase around 2003.
 She had some success in her solo career with the single "Olha Pra Mim" ("Look At Me").
 The video was played on MTV Brasil.
 In 2005, she recorded Dinho Ouro Preto with the band Capital Inicial, which came with a booklet of her erotic stories illustrated by comic artists.

 In August 2009, she announced plans for an acoustic tour with the guitarist Veloso, saying, "We'll just play rock'n'roll, ranging from the Ramones to the Sex Pistols."

 She appeared on the reality TV show Casa dos Artistas (House of Artists) in 2002.
 In 2003, she recorded a pilot for a show, A Bela da Tarde (Belle de Jour), and she did work for MTV Overdrive.

 She joined Transamerica Radio in 2007, as part of the daily show Transalouca.

 In 2002, she released a book of 17 erotic stories, No Cio (Rutting).
-She appeared on the cover of Brazilian Playboy in November 2002, and on the cover of Sexy in May 2004, publishing a story, "Nua (e com tesão) em Brasília" ('Naked (and horny) in Brasilia") in the latter.
+She appeared on the cover of Brazilian Playboy in November 2002.
+In May 2004, she appeared on the cover of Sexy, which included an article written by her: "Nua (e com tesão) em Brasília" (Naked (and horny) in Brasilia).
 She admires the erotic writer Nelson Rodrigues.

 In 2009, she released the book Sexualidade na Gravidez - Relatos de uma mãe de primeira viagem (Sexuality in Pregnancy - Reports of a new mother).